-GDR.GDR(GDR FILE NAME)
+GDR.GDR.CREATEEMPTYRESULS(GDR FILE NAME, RELEASE)

-Opens a .gdr file with the given name.
-Start with this command to create a custom GeoDict result file.
+Creates an empty \.gdr file and a result folder with the given name.
+Start with this command to create a custom GeoDict result file already containing input map, log map, post map and results tabs.
+Additionally, the GeoDict project folder is changed to the result folder automatically.
+Example: